rohgoyal/getting-started/toolkit/1b/README.md

 11. Scroll back up to the **Paths** panel.
     - Open the **GET /current** operation, and scroll to the **Responses** section.
     - Change the schema of the 200OK response from "object" to "**Current**".
     - Save your API.
 The path and operation you created was to get the current weather data.
-Next you'll need to create the same to get today's weather data.
+Next, you'll need to create the same to get today's weather data.

 12. Create a new path: **/today**.
   - Add a new Parameter under the **GET /today** operation.